tatsuyai713/rcl_like_wrapper/lwrcl/README.md

 The `Logger` class provides a simple logging mechanism for printing messages to the console.
 It supports different log levels, including `DEBUG`, `INFO`, `WARN`, and `ERROR`, allowing users to control the verbosity of log messages.

-# Executors for Fast DDS

-Executors play a crucial role in the `lwrcl` for Fast DDS, allowing for concurrent message processing and event handling across multiple nodes.
-Inspired by the ROS 2 executor concept, these executors facilitate the management and operation of nodes, enabling efficient communication within the Fast DDS ecosystem.

-## SingleThreadedExecutor

-The `SingleThreadedExecutor` manages and spins multiple nodes sequentially within a single thread.
-This executor is designed for simplicity and is best suited for scenarios where tasks need to be executed in a specific order without the overhead of multi-threading.

-### Features

-- **Sequential Processing:** Executes node callbacks one at a time, ensuring that message processing does not overlap.
-- **Simplicity:** Easier to debug and maintain due to the single-threaded nature of operation.
-- **Use Case:** Ideal for simpler systems where concurrent message processing is not critical, or for tasks that must be executed in order.

-### Key Functions

-- **add_node(std::shared_ptr\<Node\> node):** Integrates a node into the executor's workflow.
-- **remove_node(std::shared_ptr\<Node\> node):** Detaches a node from the executor.
-- **spin():** Begins the sequential processing of messages for all nodes managed by the executor.
-- **cancel():** Halts the processing loop, ensuring all nodes are gracefully stopped.

 ## Executors for Fast DDS

 Executors are a key component of the Fast DDS ecosystem, enabling the concurrent processing of messages and events across multiple nodes.
 By managing the execution of nodes within a single or multiple threads, executors provide a flexible and efficient way to handle communication and data processing tasks.